potassco/asprin/README.md

 The easiest way to obtain `asprin` is using Anaconda.
 Packages are available in the Potassco channel.
 First install either Anaconda or Miniconda and then run:
-`conda install -c potassco asprin`
+`conda install -c potassco asprin`.
 <!---               -->

 `asprin` can also be installed with [pip](https://pip.pypa.io) via